jflamy/owlcms4/docs/Heroku.md

 - In order to restart the application

   ```
-  heroku scale web:1 -a myowlcms
+  heroku scale web:1 -a myclub
   ```

 ### Scaling Up or Down